hyperledger/iroha/docs/source/references/config.md

-# Iroha config description
+# Iroha Configuration reference

-Configuration of iroha is done via options in the following document.
-Here is defaults for whole config:
+In this document we provide a reference and detailed descriptions of Iroha's configuration options.

+## Default configuration

+The following is the default configuration used by Iroha.

 ```json
 {